 DNDi works to develop new drugs or new formulations of existing drugs for patients suffering from the most neglected diseases.
 DNDi’s success depends on the generous support of our donors.

 DNDi estimates that EUR 650 million are needed to deliver 16 to 18 new treatments for neglected diseases and create of a strong portfolio with projects throughout the development pipeline.
-To date, EUR 350 million has been secured.
+To date, approximately EUR 483.6 million has been raised.

 To develop its activities and achieve its objectives, DNDi seeks different sources of funding from governments and international organisations, Founding Partners who provide ongoing support, private foundations and large donors, and individuals.
 The Friends of DNDi, a group of individuals from around the world committed to DNDi’s vision and mission, give DNDi an additional tool to strengthen and support the fundraising strategy, as well as raising awareness of the need for R&D for neglected diseases.

 DNDi is well-positioned to obtain the funds necessary to sufficiently support its mission, vision, and objectives, and to maintain independence.